Helena-li/talent-standard-tasks/README.md

   * Module 2 : Talent Feed page
   * Front-end
-    * Convert dummy data to actual data fetched from the back-end
     * Add ajax calls to retrieve data from the controllers
   * Back-end
     * Build action methods in controllers and in services to fetch data from the database